 PLATFORM 2018 is an exhibition and a series of associated events showcasing the work of emerging and early career artists who will use the Gallery as a playful, experimental and creative space.
 Using a wide range of visual media as well as sound, music, dance and food, PLATFORM provides an opportunity for the public to engage with artists, creatives and curators as they animate their ideas and practices.

-Ella Bertilsson and Ulla Juske, Robbie Blake, Emma Brennan, Mark Buckeridge, Cian Coady, Gum Collective, Sarah Farrell, Lisa Freeman with Dublin Youth Dance Company, Louis Haugh, Landing Collective (Aliina Lindroos and Moran Been-noon), Eve O’Callaghan, Aideen Quirke.
+Participating artists: Ella Bertilsson & Ulla Juske, Robbie Blake, Emma Brennan, Mark Buckeridge, Cian Coady & Jessica Kelly Hannon, Gum Collective (Aaron Smyth, Alex de Roeck, Aimee Gallagher, Ciara O’Brien, Ciaran Gallen, Sadbh O’Brien, Sofya Mikhaylova, Stephen Lau), Sarah Farrell, Lisa Freeman with members of Dublin Youth Dance Company, Louis Haugh, Landing Collective (Aliina Lindroos & Moran Been-noon), Eve O’Callaghan.

 Curated by Sharon Murphy.

 Draiocht's Galleries are open Monday to Saturday 10am-6pm.
 Admission is Free.

 MORE ...
 Join us for Performance PLATFORM on 03 April 7pm

 MORE ...
 Artists Biogs